haimbilia/karotech-privacy/privacy.md

 ## What the app sends over the network

-When the app wakes your PC, it sends a "magic packet" — a short, standard Wake-on-LAN broadcast — over your local Wi-Fi network to the PC's MAC address.
+When the app wakes your PC, it sends a "magic packet", a short, standard Wake-on-LAN broadcast, over your local Wi-Fi network to the PC's MAC address.
 This packet does not leave your local network and is not sent to any server.

 If you use the app's test mode with the Pulse Windows companion application, the app also exchanges short text-based control messages with the Windows app over your local network.
 These messages stay on your local network and are not sent to any server we operate.